censys-ml/censys-ml/README.md

 |     Syslog     |    `recieve`    |          ✅          |       `-`        |                   ❌                    |

 *.
 Some sources have been given negative feedback under this field, this DOES NOT mean that they do not have modes that guarantee data delivery.
 But rather in some modes, these sources makes best-effort delivery guarantee and In rare cases can lose data

+### Enabling TLS

+TLS is not used by default.
+If a connection is to be set up with TLS, configurations such as Absolute path to an additional CA certificate file; Absolute path to a certificate file used to identify the connection; Absolute path to a certificate key file used to identify the connection and its key pass should be specified.